 The Windows method

-The following method uses Adobe Acrobat DC, the best PDF editor you can download.
-Acrobat DC is premium software, meaning you need to pay for the privilege of using it.
+The following method uses Adobe Acrobat Pro DC, the best PDF editor you can download.
+Acrobat Pro DC is premium software, meaning you need to pay for the privilege of using it.
 Fortunately, there’s a free trial you can use.
-That’s helpful whether you only need to merge a couple of PDF files this one time or plan to do all your merging in the near future.
-In addition, there are a bunch of alternatives out there that would suffice.
+Which is helpful whether you only need to merge a couple of PDF files this one time or plan to do all your merging in the near future.

-Step 1: Download and install the Adobe Acrobat DC free trial.
+Step 1: Download and install the Adobe Acrobat Pro DC free trial.

 Step 3: Click the Combine Files button.